Deckers Creek Trail: Masontown Trailhead

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-DECKERS CREEK TRAIL is a creek on Deckers Creek located in WV, near MORGANTOWN.
+Deckers Creek Trail is a creek on Deckers Creek located in West Virginia, near Morgantown.
 Plan a trip to swimming holes on the Deckers Creek Trail near Greer, WV.
 Find trail access, directions, and safety tips for hiking and swimming.

 No camping at site.